Text and Photos by Ames Bowman

 During our walk, we heard several Northern Cardinal duets and observed one male Northern Cardinal.
 We also saw and identified three White-breasted Nuthatches (Sitta carolinensis) and two Downy Woodpeckers (Dryobates pubescens).
 One White-breasted Nuthatch was defending its territory on a tree from a nearby squirrel by extending its wings and swaying back and forth.

-Learn more about the Virginia Symbols program leader, Yolanda Villacampa, a part-time Arlington County Park Naturalist and ARMN member in the 2018 blog post, ARMN: Getting to Know Yolanda Villacampa.
+Learn more about Yolanda Villacampa, a part-time Arlington County Park Naturalist and ARMN member, in the 2018 blog post, ARMN: Getting to Know Yolanda Villacampa.

 Be a Birder!